MonteLogic/MoL-blog-content/posts/work-project-notes/work-notes/MoL-blog-weba-wn/MoL-blog-weba-wn-1.md

 ![WordPress photo](media/image.png)

-It looks like it's better to use a number for the post but I want to use the categories and sub categories because I could navigate thru the blog easier because the URL bar will act as a sort of breadcrumb functionality.
+I want to have as good SEO as possible, I'll just use the metadata to convey categories and other data.

+...

+We should have a JSON file with all of the tags.

+And the tags would be rendered accordingly.